Sunpill/Sunpill.github.io/_pages/Publication.md

       <p>
           <i>On the Certifiable Robustness of Face Recognition Systems</i>
           <br>
-          <b>CISC-S</b> 2024, (Excellence Paper Award by the Director of National Security Research Institute)
+          CISC-S 2024, (Excellence Paper Award by the Director of National Security Research Institute)
       </p>
 </li>
 <li>